 What are the healthiest foods to consume to keep the heart and body working at 100 percent?

-Thank you for your question regarding diet and heart-health.
 We cannot provide individualized recommendations to help keep your heart and body working at 100% without a complete nutrition and risk factor evaluation.
 Good health encompasses not only a healthful diet but also smoking cessation, stress management, physical activity and a host of additional lifestyle factors.
-With respect to heart health, the Cleveland Clinic Heart and Vascular Institute recommends the following general nutrition guidelines:
+With respect to heart health, Cleveland Clinic's Heart and Vascular Institute recommends the following general nutrition guidelines:

 - Choose foods that are low in saturated fat, cholesterol, and trans fat – avoid fatty meats and cheeses, desserts, butter, lard, fried foods, tropical oils and partially hydrogenated fats